lvzha/lvzha.github.io/wiki/customize.md

       layout: "git-wiki-default"
 ```

-replacing **layout: "git-wiki-default"** with name of your custom layout.
+replacing **layout: "git-wiki-default"** with name高 厚 of your custom layout.

 ## Configuration keys: